New York State Law

 third person such labor, equipment or facilities.

-provided for a charge or compensation he uses, causes to be used or
+or computer network which is provided for a charge or compensation he or

-to avoid payment for the computer or computer service.
+intent to avoid payment for the computer or computer service.

 Theft of services is a class A misdemeanor, provided, however, that